guyllaumedemers/UE-AVVM/README.md

 ### Weapon Sample

 This GameFeature plugin is a sample plugin that define reusable construct for **Triggering** abilities tied to an Actor our player may reference during gameplay.
 This system, build a-top the InventorySample plugin, allow creation of **Triggering** items, and their initialization based on AttributeSet reference.
 Implementation details are still under development.
 Notes : It's suggested that the data scheme be first reviewed to better understand the constraint within which this system exist.

+* Notes : Weapon systems, Armor, equippable items, etc... can really start bloating your codebase when derived classes are created for every iteration that exist.
+As such, it's suggested to use the existing base classes (example : Attachment), create derived BP class from them, and iterate on implementation details such as : What ability is this Actor granting, or set of Attrbiutes, etc... **Make your project Data-Oriented, not Class-Oriented!**

 #### Preview